 NGAL (neutrophil gelatinase-associated lipocalin)1 belongs to the lipocalin family of proteins2.
-These are small secreted proteins characterized by their ability i) to bind small hydrophobic molecules in a structurally conserved pocket formed by B-pleated sheet, ii) to bind to specific cell-surface receptors, and iii) to form macromolecular complexes.
-NGAL has many synonyms; perhaps the most widely used is lipocalin 2 (LCN 2); more recently the name siderocalin has been used to express NGAL's ability to bind bacterial siderophores3.
-As NGAL was first reported as oncogene 24p3 in the mouse^{4,5}, this name is still occasionally used to identify NGAL in other species.
-The NCBI reference sequence XM 001927681 from genomic sequencing of Sus scrofa (chromosome 1) suggests that pig NGAL consists of a single disulfidebridged polypeptide chain of 179 amino-acid residues with a calculated molecular mass of 20.35 kDa.
+These are small secreted proteins characterized by their ability i) to bind small hydrophobic molecules in a structurally conserved pocket formed by $\beta$ -pleated sheet, ii) to bind to specific cell-surface receptors, and iii) to form macromolecular complexes.
+NGAL has many synonyms: perhaps the most widely used is lipocalin 2 (LCN 2); more recently the name siderocalin has been used to express NGAL's ability to bind bacterial siderophores3.
+As NGAL was first reported as oncogene 24p3 in the mouse $^{4.5}$ , this name is still occasionally used to identify NGAL in other species.

+The NCBI reference sequence XM\548441.2 from automated genome shotgun sequencing of Canis lupus familiaris (chromosome 9) suggests that dog NGAL consists of a single disulfide-bridged polypeptide chain of 178 amino-acid residues with a calculated molecular mass of 20.7 kDa.
 By analogy with NGAL from other mammalian species, glycosylation is expected to increase its apparent molecular mass on SDS-PAGE to about 24-25 kDa.
-The N-glvcosylation site at residue 65 is intact and is in fact conserved in all the NGAL sequences known in placental mammals
+The N-glycosylation site at residue 65 is intact and is in fact conserved in all the mammalian NGAL sequences known.

-Because pig NGAL has not yet been isolated and no antibodies or immunochemical detection methods have hitherto been developed to detect or measure it, there are no published data on the physiological or pathological functions of this protein in the pig.
-However, it is likely that some features of the biosynthesis, location and release of pig NGAL will be similar to those of its homologues in other species.
-The present kit has in fact been developed to extend NGAL research and the use of NGAL as a marker molecule, especially for kidney injury, to the pig.
-In the following, some pathophysiological features of NGAL in other mammalian species will be mentioned, because similar features may be observed in the pig.
+Because dog NGAL has not yet been isolated and no antibodies or immunochemical detection methods have hitherto been developed to detect or measure it, there are no published data on the physiological or pathological functions of this protein in the dog.
+However, it is likely that some features of the biosynthesis, location and release of dog NGAL will be similar to those of its homologues in other species.
+The present kit has in fact been developed to extend NGAL research and the use of NGAL as a marker molecule, especially for kidney injury, to the dog.
+In the following, some pathophysiological features of NGAL in other mammalian species will be mentioned, because similar features may be observed in the dog.

-As with other mammalian NGALs, it is likely that in certain situations pig NGAL may be co-expressed and form complexes with matrix metalloproteinase-9 (MMP-9)^{6,7}.
-Pig NGAL may also prove to form homodimers and higher oligomers with itself.
-As pig NGAL, unlike its human homologue but like all other mammalian NGALs known, does not possess a third cysteinyl residue capable of forming an intermolecular disulfide bridge, any complex formation detected will probably depend on non-covalent forces, at least initially.
+Like other mammalian NGALs, dog NGAL may in certain situations be co-expressed and form complexes with matrix metalloproteinase-9 (MMP-9)6.7.
+Dog NGAL may also prove to form homodimers and higher oligomers with itself.
+As dog NGAL, unlike its human homologue but like all other mammalian NGALs known, does not possess a third cysteinyl residue capable of forming an intermolecular disulfide bridge, any complex formation detected will probably depend on non-covalent forces, at least initially.

 In other mammals, NGAL is expressed in neutrophil polymorphonuclear leucocytes1 and at lower basal levels in various other cell types, tissues or organs.
 These include epithelial cells of the uterus, mammary gland, lung, spleen, vagina and epididymis8-10.
-It may be expressed in additional cell types during embryonic development and in response to various stimulit.
-This applies to certain kidney cells (see below), LPS-stimulated macrophages11, dexamethasone-stimulated L-cells5, and basic fibroblast growth factor-stimulated fibroblasts12.
-In the mouse, 24p3 is a type-1 acute-phase protein, being secreted by hepatocytes in the in-vivo turpentine model or in response to TNF-α or dexamethasone in vitro13
+It may be expressed in additional cell types during embryonic development and in response to various stimuli.
+This applies to certain kidney cells (see below), LPS-stimulated macrophages11, dexamethasone-stimulated L-cells2, and basic fibroblast growth factor-stimulated fibroblasts12.
+In the mouse, 24p3 is a type-1 acute-phase protein, being secreted by hepatocytes in the in-vivo turpentine model or in response to TNF-α or dexamethasone in vitro13.

-In disease, NGAL may be moderately raised in bacterial infections because of release from activated neutrophilis14 or from epithelial cells15.
-It may also be moderately raised in atheroma7 and the ailing myocardium16, and in certain epithelial cancers such as those of the mammary gland17, gastrointestinal tract^{15,18} or urothelium19.
+In disease, NGAL may be moderately raised in bacterial infections because of release from activated neutrophilis or from epithelial cells.
+It may also be moderately raised in atheroma and the ailing myocardium, and in certain epithelial cancers such as those of the mammary gland, gastrointestinal tract or urothelium.